Pathological limits in statistical mechanics: Scattering cross sections in different reference frames

-Armed with these notions, we have the differential scattering cross section in the center-of-mass reference frame taking the form \beq \sigma({\bf u},{\bf u}') = \sigma (\Omega)=\frac {d N} {d \Omega}=u^2\frac{d N}{d S} ,\eeq in which the solid angle \( \Omega\) is defined by the direction of ${\bf u}'$ with respect to ${\bf u}$, $d\Omega$ is an infinitesimal solid-angle element about $\Omega$, $d S$ is the infinitesimal surface element on the EMS subtending $d \Omega$ and \(d N\) represents the average number of the incident particles emerging after collisions within $d \Omega$, or on $d S$, per unit incident flux (in terms of the relative speed $2u$), unit target ($n_{{\bf w}}|d U|=1$) and unit time.
+Based on these concepts and notations, the cross section called the scattering cross section in the center-of-mass reference frame takes the form \beq \sigma({\bf u},{\bf u}') = \sigma (\Omega)=\frac {d N} {d \Omega}=u^2\frac{d N}{d S} ,\eeq in which the solid angle \( \Omega\) is defined by the direction of ${\bf u}'$ with respect to the original ${\bf u}$, $d\Omega$ is an infinitesimal solid-angle element about $\Omega$, $d S$ is the infinitesimal surface element on the EMS subtending $d \Omega$, and \(d N\) represents the number of the incident particles that emerge, after the collisions, within $d \Omega$, or on $d S$, per unit incident flux ($2un_{\bf v}=1$), unit target ($n_{{\bf w}}|d U|=1$), and unit time (with $n_{\bf v}$ and $n_{\bf w}$ being the particle densities of the incident and target beams respectively).
+The reason why $\sigma$ is called the cross section in the center-of-mass frame is that Eq.~(\ref{sigma_cmf}) is given explicitly in the frame.

-Eq.~(\ref{sigma_cmf}) shows that $\sigma$ is a two-variable $0/0$ limit.
-It is easy to see that the incident particles will, after collisions, distribute on the EMS continuously (in the statistical sense); and thus the magnitude of $\sigma$ will be independent of how $d\Omega$, or $d S$, shrinks to an infinitesimal one.
-Based on this realization, we admit that $\sigma$ is well-defined.
+Since the collision-resultant particles distribute on the EMS continuously (in the statistical sense), the value of $\sigma$ will be independent of how $dS$, or $d\Omega$, shrinks to the infinitesimal one.
+This means that $\sigma$ in Eq.~(\ref{sigma_cmf}) is a well-defined two-variable $0/0$ limit.
+For this reason, we shall use $dN=\sigma d\Omega=\sigma dS/u^2 $ rather freely.

-Then, let's look at another scattering cross section in textbooks\cite{reif,kubo}, which is in this paper referred to as the cross section in the laboratory frame.
-The cross section, denoted as $\hsigma$ instead of $\sigma$, is defined in the form \beq \hsigma({\bf v},{\bf w}\to {{\bf v}'},{\bf w}')=\frac {d N} {d ^3{{\bf v}'} d ^3{\bf w}' }\eeq where $d ^3{{\bf v}'}\equiv d v_{x}' d v_{y}' d v_{z}'$ is a small velocity element enclosing ${{\bf v}'}$, $d ^3{\bf w}'\equiv d w_{x}' d w_{y}'d w_{z}'$ is a small velocity element enclosing ${\bf w}'$, and \(d N\) is the number of the incident particles scattered into \(d ^3{{\bf v}'}\) per unit incident flux, unit target and unit time (while the involved target particles fall into $d ^3{\bf w}'$ presumably).
-The fact that $\hsigma$ has been defined and applied without any specification about $d^3{\bf v'}$ and $d ^3{\bf w'}$ tacitly implies that this $\hsigma$ is supposed to be a legitimate $0/0$ limit.
+Next, consider another scattering cross section, which is herein called the cross section in the laboratory frame (reflecting the fact that all quantities in its defining equation are given in the laboratory reference frame).
+Denoting it as $\lsigma$ (instead of $\sigma$), we have, according to the textbook treatment\cite{reif,kubo}, \beq \lsigma({\bf v},{\bf w}\to {{\bf v}'},{\bf w}')=\frac {d N} {d ^3{{\bf v}'} d ^3{\bf w}' }\eeq where $d ^3{{\bf v}'}\equiv d v_{x}' d v_{y}' d v_{z}'$ is a small velocity element about ${{\bf v}'}$, $d ^3{\bf w}'\equiv d w_{x}' d w_{y}'d w_{z}'$ is a small velocity element about ${\bf w}'$, and \(d N\) is the number of the incident particles scattered into \(d ^3{{\bf v}'}\) per unit incident flux, unit target and unit time (while the involved target particles fall into $d ^3{\bf w}'$ supposedly).
+In such treatment $\lsigma$ is defined and applied without specifying the size, shape and spatial orientation of $d^3{{\bf v}'}$, let alone those of $d ^3{{\bf w}'}$, meaning that $\lsigma$ is indeed regarded as a legitimate $0/0$ limit.